 Once it is clear you are not going to be hit again, check your surroundings.
 Do you see smoke or fire?
-If so, you probably need to evacuate you and your passengers, regardless of injuries.
-They key is to keep everyone safe.
+If so, you probably need to evacuate yourself and your passengers, regardless of injuries.
+The key is to keep everyone safe.

 Check on Everyone in Your Car

 Once you are sure it is safe, thoroughly check yourself and your passengers for injuries.
 If anyone is in pain and something doesn’t feel right, especially in the head, neck, or back, do not risk it.
 Call an ambulance and seek immediate medical attention.
 Remain in place and wait for police or paramedics to arrive.
 They are trained on how to move injured people without causing additional injury.

 After checking on traffic and confirming it is safe to exit your car, you should check on pedestrians who were involved in the crash as well as occupants of the other vehicles.

 If you are involved in a minor crash on the highway, without severe injuries, you should probably move your car to the right-sided shoulder out of the flow of traffic.
 If there are severe injuries, leave your car where it is for the accident investigation.